TehMerow/kk_slider_sfz/README.md

 # KK Slider Samples and SFZ files to be used in music making

 Realized I wasn't the only one that was having problems with the KK Slider Soundfont with  SForzando.
-So I took the time to pull out all the vocal kk slider samples and guitar samples from the soundfont and manually make the SFZ patches.
+So I took the time to pull out all the vocal kk slider samples, beatbox and guitar samples from the soundfont and make the SFZ patches.

 # The Samples